 The delight in life comes when we let go of the physical and emotional stuff we carry around with us.
 Try these three simple steps to help you de-clutter your emotions.

-**Make a list of all of your complaints, fears, anxieties, beliefs that hold you back, and pet peeves around other people’s behaviors.
-This helps you increase awareness of what you are holding onto in your head and heart.
+- Make a list of all of your complaints, fears, anxieties, beliefs that hold you back, and pet peeves around other people’s behaviors.
+Increase your awareness of what you are holding onto in your head and heart.
 You release the burden in your head when you park the extra baggage on a piece of paper or a computer screen.

-**Have you found a way to release yourself from the bondage of wasted emotions?
-Would love to hear how you did it.
+- Have you found a way to release yourself from the bondage of wasted emotions?
+I would love to hear how you did it.

 “To fully enjoy the ‘richness’ of our lives, we need to stop long enough to visit with ourselves.”